Who we are

 - collaborative survey design and analysis;

-- semi-structured interviews and case note analysis;
+- semi-structured interviews and thematic analysis;

 “I enjoy uncovering and presenting robust information which gives our clients confidence about the difficult decisions they face.
 At Cordis Bright we’re keen to be practical, working hard to avoid the management consultancy jargon which often alienates people.
 This approach appeals to me as it means we can work collaboratively with clients to get really good quality solutions.”